idg10/reactive/Rx.NET/Documentation/adr/0003-multi-platform-packaging.md

 As it happens, the extent of this second problem has shrunk dramatically thanks to change in tooling.
 Even if we did use versioning tricks, it turns out that if you use the modern ".NET SDK" style of project, NuGet handles this situation correctly.
 But since we aren't planning to do that, this design option eliminates this problem even for the old project system.

-**3. Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks**
+**3: Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks**

 This problem is relevant only to .NET 6.0+ applications.
 (It's not a problem on .NET Framework, because WPF and Windows Forms are invariably deployed as part of the runtime—there is no deployment model for .NET Framework in which applications ship their own copy of WPF or Windows Forms unless they have chosen to incorporate a complete .NET Framework installer.)

-This design option solves this by not having any `.net6.0-windowsXXX` targets in the main Rx components. `System.Reactive.Core` targets `.net6.0` but not `.net6.0-windows10.0.19041`. `System.Reactive` continues to target `-windows` type TFMs, but in this design it is deprecated, and retained only for backwards compatibility.
+This design option solves this by not having any `.net6.0-windowsXXX` targets in `System.Reactive.Core`.
+It targets `.net6.0` but not `.net6.0-windows10.0.19041`. `System.Reactive` continues to target `-windows` type TFMs, but in this design it is deprecated, and retained only for backwards compatibility.
 This means `System.Reactive.Core` cannot possibly take a dependency on either WPF or Windows Forms.
 That means that any applications or libraries targeting other UI frameworks such as WinUI, MAUI, or Avalonia can take a dependency on `System.Reactive.Core` without bringing in any WPF or Windows Forms code.
 You will only end up with a dependency on those frameworks if you use the corresponding `System.Reactive.Windows.Forms` or `System.Reactive.Wpf` NuGet packages.

+Applications wishing to take advantage of this will need to change their references from `System.Reactive` to `System.Reactive.Core`.

+One limitation of this scheme is that any applications picking up an indirect reference to `System.Reactive` will continue to have the problem in which they end up with dependencies on all of WPF and Windows Forms.

+**4: Components with a dependency on Rx 5.0 or 6.0 must not be broken if an app upgrades that to Rx 7.0**

+In normal (non-plug-in) usage, an application might take a dependency on multiple components that depend on different versions of Rx.
+NuGet has a complete view of the dependency tree (something that wasn't true back in the `packages.config` days).
+When building an application, it will pick a single version, so no matter which versions individual libraries depended on, a single version will be selected.
+(If some projects or libraries impose constraints, NuGet might not be able to resolve a suitable single version.
+For example, if you use a library that declares that it must have exactly Rx 5.0, and not a later version, and another library that declares that it must have Rx 6.0 or later, there is not satisfactory resolution.
+But that's not something we can solve.)

+Imagine a NuGet package `Example.LibUsingRx5` that targets `net6.0-windows10.0.19041`, and that references `System.Reactive` v5.0.
+Now suppose we have an application that targets `net8.0-windows10.0.22000` that references `Example.LibUsingRx5`.
+NuGet will determine that `System.Reactive` v5.0 meets all requirements, and it will use the package's `lib\net5.0-windows10.0.19041\System.Reactive.dll`.
+(The fact that it targets .NET 5.0, and not a .NET 6.0 or 8.0 TFM doesn't matter.
+All `net5.0` TFMs are compatible with the .NET 6.0, 7.0, and 8.0 runtimes.)

+Now imagine our application adds a reference to `Example.LibUsingRx6` that targets `net6.0`, and that references `System.Reactive` v6.0.
+This means that `System.Reactive` v6.0 now becomes the minimum acceptable version, and so `Example.LibUsingRx5` (which the app is still using, in addition to `Example.LibUsingRx6`) will also get upgraded to `System.Reactive` v6.0.
+Because the application targets `net8.0-windows10.0.22000`, NuGet is going to pick the Windows-specific TFM, so it will use the package's `lib\net6.0-windows10.0.19041\System.Reactive.dll`.

+Note that so far, using just the existing versions of Rx, the behavior is that this makes all the WPF and Windows Forms functionality available, creating dependencies on those frameworks.

+So far, that's all stuff that happens with today's version of Rx.
+So what about this putative Rx 7.0 in the design suggested?
+Imagine the app getting a third package reference, this time to `Example.LibUsingRx7` that targets `net6.0`, and that references `System.Reactive` v7.0.
+That makes v7.0 the minimum acceptable version of `System.Reactive`.
+In this design, `System.Reactive` includes a `net6.0-windows10.0.19041` target, and for that target it also has implicit references to `System.Reactive.Windows.Threading` and `System.Reactive.Windows.Forms`.
+And all targets have an implicit reference to `System.Reactive.Core` v7.0.
+So we'd get four DLLs loaded.

+* `System.Reactive` v7.0's `lib\net6.0-windows10.0.19041\System.Reactive.dll`
+* `System.Reactive.Core` v7.0's `lib\net6.0\System.Reactive.Core.dll`
+* `System.Reactive.Windows.Forms` v7.0's `lib\net6.0-windows10.0.19041\System.Reactive.Windows.Forms.dll`
+* `System.Reactive.Windows.Threading` v7.0's `lib\net6.0-windows10.0.19041\System.Reactive.Windows.Threading.dll`

+In this design, `System.Reactive` is deprecated, and is retained for backwards compatibility.
+In this case it has caused the Windows Forms and WPF dependencies to be brought in.
+This is necessary because the `Example.LibUsingRx5` library targets `net6.0-windows10.0.19041`, so it could well be using these features.
+To ensure backwards compatibility,

+What about projects still using `packages.config`?

+### Design option: remove UI dependencies from `System.Reactive`

+The scheme described in [Design option: deprecate `System.Reactive`](#design-option-deprecate-systemreactive) had a limitation: any applications with a Windows-specific TFM that pick up an indirect reference to `System.Reactive` will continue to have the problem in which they end up with dependencies on all of WPF and Windows Forms.
+That means we might have the following extremely annoying situation:

+* `Example.NonUiLibUsingRx5`: a library targeting `net6.0` that uses Rx 5.0, and because it has a non-Windows-specific TFM, it can't possibly be using any Windows Forms or WPF features of Rx
+* `Example.LibUsingThatLastLib`: a library targeting `net6.0` with a reference to `Example.NonUiLibUsingRx5`; this has an implicit reference to Rx 5.0, so it could be using Rx features, but since it also has a non-Windows-specific TFM, it can't possibly be using any Windows Forms or WPF features of Rx
+* `MyAvaloniaApp`: an application that does not use WPF or Windows Forms, and which targets `net6.0-windows10.0.22000`, and which has a dependency on `Example.NonUiLibUsingRx5` and `System.Reactive.Core` v7

+This will end up with a dependency on `System.Reactive` v5, and because it has a Windows-specific target, it will get the `lib\net5.0-windows10.0.19041\System.Reactive.dll` file from that package.
+(It will also have `System.Reactive.Core` from V7.
+So it will effectively have two different versions of Rx loaded.)
+Attempting to force that older library to use the newer version by referring to `System.Reactive` v7 won't help because that's the backwards compatibility package that continues to bring in dependencies on WPF and Windows Forms.

+This means that the only way the Avalonia app can free itself from this problem is if all of its Rx-using dependencies upgrade to Rx 7.0 and specify `System.Reactive.Core`, not `System.Reactive`.

+So could we instead change `System.Reactive` so that it continues to be the way to use Rx, and just make it so that it doesn't bring in WPF and Windows Forms dependencies?
+It would certainly be a relatively straightforward change: we'd move the relevant types out into separate assemblies as with [Design option: deprecate `System.Reactive`](#design-option-deprecate-systemreactive), but we'd just leave everything else in `System.Reactive` and have that target only `netstandard2.0` and `net6.0`.

+This would be a much more satisfying result. `System.Reactive` would continue to be the way to use Rx.
+But there's one big problem with this: it breaks backwards compatibility.

+Consider a WPF application targeting `net6.0-windows10.0.22000`.
+Imagine a NuGet package `Example.LibUsingRx5` that targets `net6.0-windows10.0.19041`, and that references `System.Reactive` v5.0, and suppose that this library was indeed using some WPF-specific functionality in Rx (e.g., the `DispatcherScheduler`).
+And suppose that this same application also depends on some other component `Example.NonLibUsingRxUpgradeable`, targeting `.net6.0`, where v1 of this component depends on Rx 5.0.
+So far all is well—we've got a dependency on WPF via Rx but that's fine because it's a WPF application.
+Now suppose a new v2 of `Example.NonLibUsingRxUpgradeable` is released, still targetting `net6.0`. and it now depends on Rx 7.0.
+NuGet is now going to determine that `System.Reactive` v5.0 no longer satisfies all components, so it determines that everything's going to get `System.Reactive` v7.0.
+But if we've modified that so that it no longer offers any of the Windows Forms or WPF functionality, we're now going to have a problem: when we exercise the code in `Example.LibUsingRx5` that was depending on the `DispatcherScheduler`, we're going to get a `MissingMethodException` at runtime!

+The application can't fix this even by explicitly taking a dependency on `System.Reactive.Windows.Threading`, because the `Example.LibUsingRx5` doesn't know the types have moved there.

+So the difference between this and [Design option: deprecate `System.Reactive`](#design-option-deprecate-systemreactive) is that you have to choose between `MissingMethodException` and unnecessary but unavoidable dependencies on WPF and Windows Forms.
+In either case the only way the application can avoid the problem is to avoid taking dependencies on libraries dependent on older versions of Rx.

+### Rejected design options

+This section describes some ideas that have been rejected as unworkable.

-#### Option 2
+#### Unworkable Option 1

-This next option is a slightly less radical change from Rx v6.0's design.
+This next option is a slightly less radical change from Rx v6.0's design:

-* A `System.Reactive` component targeting `netstandard2.0`, `net472`, `net6.0`, `uap10` (with platform-appropriate implementation details, and a lowest common denominator for netstandard2.0; no enlightenments ), and the `net472` and `uap10` targets include support for the UI frameworks available on those targets (Windows Forms and WPF for `net472`, UWP for `uap10`) but the `net6.0` target has no UI framework support and we do **not** offer a `net6.0-windowsXX` target
+* A `System.Reactive` component targeting `netstandard2.0`, `net472`, `net6.0`, `uap10` (with platform-appropriate implementation details, and a lowest common denominator for `netstandard2.0`), and the `net472` and `uap10` targets include support for the UI frameworks available on those targets (Windows Forms and WPF for `net472`, UWP for `uap10`) but the `net6.0` target has no UI framework support and we do **not** offer a `net6.0-windowsXX` target
 * UI-framework-specific Rx types (e.g, `ControlDispatcher`, and `ControlObservable`) are baked into `System.Reactive` for the `net472` and `uap10` targets, but for all other cases are supplied in per-framework components (e.g., `System.Reactive.Windows.Forms`, `System.Reactive.Maui`, `System.Reactive.Wpf`; the old multi-platform `System.Reactive.Windows.Threading` would exist for backcompat, but would just contain type forwarders)
-* The `netstandard2.0` `System.Reactive.dll` might need a different assembly version (e.g., 6.0.1000.0) because both that and `net472` would be acceptable candidates for loading into a .NET Framework host process (although it might not; without such versioning tricks, we would be no worse off than Rx v6.0)

 The main attraction of this approach over option 1 is that this is a smaller change.
 I (@idg10) don't like it as much because it is less internally consistent, but it might be less disruptive for existing users, and it also has fewer separate components.
 Note that this sort of straddles the "framework-specific code in separate components" and "unified" approach, because it retains some of the aspects of the current unified design.
 (That's the main source of the inconsistency that I dislike.)